Pregnancy in Women with CF

-as more women with CF are becoming pregnant, they face complicated decisions about whether and how to navigate the process
+As more women with CF become pregnant, they face complicated decisions about whether and how to navigate the process

 CFReSHC CF-SRH Resource Guide by Patients for Providers and Patients